Stargate -centric Streaming Service Stargate Command is Shutting Down

 Recent Comments

-- Almuric on “It’s hard for a good man to be king” — Black Panther 1 min ago
+- Dean on “It’s hard for a good man to be king” — Black Panther 1 min ago

+- Zenon on “It’s hard for a good man to be king” — Black Panther 23 mins ago

-- foamy on “It’s hard for a good man to be king” — Black Panther 1 min ago
+- Steven McMullan on “It’s hard for a good man to be king” — Black Panther 1 hour ago

-- jcarnall on Neither Allegory Nor Lion: Aslan and the Chronicles of Narnia 3 mins ago

-- princessroxana on So Tired of All These Gormenghast Costumes, Year After Year… 4 mins ago